KeyboardKit/website/_includes/kankoda/apps/privacy-policy.md

-# Privacy Policy
+# {{include.app-name}} Privacy Policy

-This is the privacy policy for the {{include.app-name}} app for iOS (hereby referred to as "the app").
+This is the privacy policy for the [{{include.app-name}}]({{include.product.info.url}}) app (hereby referred to as "the app").

-Whenever this policy mentions "personal data", it refers to data that directly or indirectly may be used to identify you as an individual.
+## Definitions

-Whenever this policy mentions "anonymous data", it refers to data that can't be used to identify you as an individual.
+Whenever the policy mentions "personal data", it refers to data that can be used to identify you as an individual, either directly or indirectly.

-This policy may be updated when new features are added to the app.
-Whenever that happens, it will be mentioned it in the release notes.
+Whenever the policy mentions "anonymous data", it refers to data that can't be used to identify you as an individual.

 ## Overview